1. Do I need planning permission?

 General verbal advice on householder developments or impact of neighbouring developments

 Teignbridge residents can phone for a discussion on 01626 215735, or to book a face-to-face appointment with a duty officer.
 Telephone calls will returned in the order received, which may not be the same day.
-Appointments are a maximum of 20 minutes long and are available each afternoon, from 1pm every half hour, until 3:30pm as the offices are close at 4pm.
+Appointments are a maximum of 20 minutes long and are available each afternoon, from 1pm every half hour, until 3:30pm as the offices are closed at 4pm.

 We are committed to ensuring that your privacy is protected by adhering to the EU General Data Protection Regulation (GDPR).

-Any personal information provided will be used by us solely for the purpose offering planning advice and contacting you regarding this.
+Any personal information provided will be used by us solely for the purpose of offering planning advice and contacting you regarding this.